GrimonprezAlexis/modal-mcat/src/components/Modal/README.md

-A fully-featured and customizable Modal component for React, with support for title, content, and custom actions.

-## Usage
+## Modal Component

-In this example, the Modal component is used to display a simple modal dialog when a button is clicked.
-The isOpen prop is used to control whether the modal is displayed or hidden, and the onClose prop is used to handle the closing of the modal.
-The title and content of the modal are passed as children to the component.
+The Modal component is a reusable component that can be used to display modal windows on a webpage.
+It can be customized with different header backgrounds and modal styles.

 ```react
 import React, { useState } from 'react';